When is drinking too much wine an addiction?

 9. You’re unable to enjoy life without a drink in hand.

-If you can’t enjoy a party where the Merlot isn’t pouring freely, and a dry dinner with friends is agonizing, your wine habit may be an addiction.
+If you can’t enjoy a party where the Merlot isn’t pouring freely and a dry dinner with friends seems agonizing, your wine habit may be an addiction.
+For casual, moderate drinkers, alcohol may be a nice bonus, but it usually isn’t a must-have for all activities.
+They can skip it and not really miss it.
 Life should be first on your list to enjoy and experience, not the newest bottle you’ve brought home.

 The easiest way to see if your wine habit has turned into a problem?
 Take a few weeks off.
 If drinking isn’t an issue for you, you shouldn’t have an issue forgoing the booze.
-If you’re back to the bottle in a few days, you’ve learned that you can’t control your drinking.
-Hey, it’s a scary thing to find out.
+But if you find yourself dwelling on all the wine you’re not drinking, or if you so back to the bottle after just a few days … you’ve learned that you can’t control your drinking.
+It’s a scary thing to find out.
 But many of us have been there before, and we’re here for you now.